-With the updated 2024-2027 STIP revenue forecast, several new state funding programs were created while several the existing funding programs received additional funding.4

-The project selection process for ODOT funding allocation programs is administered at either the statewide level or the ODOT region level, depending on the allocation program.
+With the updated 2024-2027 STIP revenue forecast, several new state funding programs were created while several the existing funding programs received additional funding.4 at either the statewide level or the ODOT region level, depending on the allocation program.
 To help refine the 2024-2027 STIP revenue forecast to the Portland Metropolitan region, Metro implemented a 2024-2027 MTIP revenue forecast exercise, once prior and once after the enactment of BIL.
 Utilizing the information from the cooperative funding forecast with MPOs, information provided through the federal transportation reauthorization, and the allocation of forecasted funding available to the different funding programs, and the specific details about ODOT's individual funding programs allocation and administration process, Metro and ODOT were able to develop a rough estimate of ODOT administered funding that could be allocated to the Metro region.
 This was completed prior to any formal project or program solicitation or selection processes conducted by ODOT, but intended to provide an early estimate of investment into the Portland region's transportation system in the policy development process.
 This information provided context for communicating MPO policy priorities to ODOT in allocating ODOT administered funds.